ServiceStack/ServiceStackVS/docs/angular-spa.md

 The future of modern client web development has been moving towards a pure JavaScript environment for client HTML/JS/CSS development, we've noticed the benefits of this approach years ago when we developed our [node.js powered Bundler](https://github.com/ServiceStack/Bundler) taking advantage of [node.js](http://nodejs.org/) rich ecosystem for all our bundling, minification and Web DSL needs.
 As this is also the trend we see with web development in VS.NET going visible by the recent preview of [Grunt and Gulp.js integration in Visual Studio](http://www.hanselman.com/blog/IntroducingGulpGruntBowerAndNpmSupportForVisualStudio.aspx), we're confident in promoting this approach for the development of large, JavaScript-heavy Web Apps.

 This template marks our first iteration of this effort that we intend to continually improve and closely follow VS.NET's Grunt/Gulp.js integration so our automation tasks can be run directly from VS.NET UI Task Runners.
-In addition, this template also provides `.bat` files for running high-level grunt tasks so it also enables a good experience even without VS.NET's [Task Runner Explorer extension](http://visualstudiogallery.msdn.microsoft.com/8e1b4368-4afb-467a-bc13-9650572db708) (a preview of what will be available in VS 2014) which can be quickly run with a  [keyboard shortcut for running external commands](https://github.com/ServiceStack/Bundler#create-an-external-tool-inside-vsnet) in VS.NET.
+In addition, this template also provides `.bat` files for running high-level Gulp tasks so it also enables a good experience even without VS.NET's [Task Runner Explorer extension](http://visualstudiogallery.msdn.microsoft.com/8e1b4368-4afb-467a-bc13-9650572db708) (a preview of what will be available in VS 2014) which can be quickly run with a  [keyboard shortcut for running external commands](https://github.com/ServiceStack/Bundler#create-an-external-tool-inside-vsnet) in VS.NET.

 ![Template Runner Explorer](https://github.com/ServiceStack/Assets/raw/master/img/servicestackvs/trx-tasks.png)